 A ½ cup serving of asparagus is loaded with folate, vitamins A, C, and K and provides a full range of minerals like magnesium and potassium needed for proper muscle function.
-It also contains omega-3 fatty acids and is a good source of protein.
+It also contains omega-3 fatty acids and provides a good source of protein.
 Researchers have also found the phenolic acids in asparagus significantly increase the effectiveness of detoxifying enzymes that facilitate the removal of drugs and other toxic compounds from your body.
 This protects the health and structure of the cardiovascular system.

-A single cup of chickpeas offers a complete source of vitamins (spec. the B complex vitamins), minerals (zinc, iron, magnesium, selenium and potassium), amino acids, and omega-3 fatty acids.
+A single cup of chickpeas offers a complete source of vitamins (especially B-complex vitamins), minerals (zinc, iron, magnesium, selenium, and potassium), amino acids, and omega-3 fatty acids.
 A study evaluating the impact of chickpeas on lipid levels showed lower levels of cholesterol after they became a standard feature of the diet.

 Spinach, often referred to as a superfood, provides potent phytochemicals, vitamins A, C, and K, plus calcium and magnesium.
 One serving of spinach will give you 20 percent of the daily recommended value of magnesium.
 This is important as the body needs magnesium for proper muscle function, to control blood sugar, to regulate blood pressure and create glutathione, the body’s super-antioxidant.

 Perhaps the most complete nut, almonds provide B-complex vitamins, vitamin E, and high daily values of calcium, iron, magnesium, zinc, and potassium — all needed for proper muscle function, immune health and hormone balance.
 Almonds have also proven more effective at balancing cholesterol than eliminating dietary saturated fats, while providing necessary fatty acids for better overall cardiovascular health.